How to Apply

 - Three Official Recommendation Letters; at least two of which should be from academic references (to be submitted via the form in the online application)

-- Unofficial Transcript(s) from all undergraduate and graduate studies
+- Unofficial Transcript(s) from all undergraduate and graduate studies.
+Visit the Graduate School’s How to Apply page for additional details and FAQs.

-- Official Test Scores: GRE (required) and TOEFL or IELTS (if applicable)
+- Official Test Scores: TOEFL or IELTS (if applicable)

 - Current Resume or Curriculum Vitae